 Success and failures are two sides of a coin for any business in its growing stage.
 People taking up new challenges in businesses often take a route that is said to be a little risky if they are more entrepreneurial and have the capacity to take and sustain that risk for long.

-Alternatively, there are the other kinds of entrepreneurs who believe in the notion of calculated risks, and often take the road more travelled.
-The path to take up a franchise than setting up their own establishment from scratch.
-Time and again, it is proved that franchising has been a viable option for people who don’t want to invest much on the associated challenges of setting up a new business from scratch.
+Alternatively, other entrepreneurs believe in the notion of calculated risks.
+They often take the road more traveled—the path to take up a franchise than setting up their own establishment from scratch.
+Time and again, it is proved that franchising has been a viable option for people who don’t want to invest much in the associated challenges of setting up a new business from scratch.

-There goes a lot of planning and a hefty capital for people to start up their own business as opposed to franchising.
-A franchisor, on the other hand, delivers a pre-set guideline to set up the business, has all the prerequisite elements of branding, advertising, goodwill maintenance etc. intact, and also provides a direction to the otherwise deviated business to adopt a similar strategy to maintain productivity.
+There goes a lot of planning and a hefty capital for people to start up their own business instead of franchising.
+On the other hand, a franchisor delivers a pre-set guideline to set up the business, has all the prerequisite elements of branding, advertising, goodwill maintenance, etc., intact, and provides a direction to the otherwise deviated business to adopt a similar strategy to maintain productivity.

 Franchising often provides a more stable approach as opposed to setting up a new business.
-In the franchising sphere, the risks, if any, are pretty calculated and often shouldered by the parent organization which is the franchisor in this case.
-Franchisors more often than not have already undertaken a large group of guidelines and steps to be followed by the franchisee.
+In the franchising sphere, the risks are pretty calculated and often shouldered by the parent organization, which is the franchisor in this case.
+More often than not, Franchisors have already undertaken a large group of guidelines and steps to be followed by the franchisee.
 Many industries adopt franchising as the main form of their success story.
-Some of them could be personal services, restaurants, automobile, manufacturing and education.
-However, the food and beverage industry has witnessed the highest level of franchising and it oversees success with minimal level of associated risk.
+Some of them could be personal services, restaurants, automobiles, manufacturing, and education.
+However, the food and beverage industry has witnessed the highest level of franchising, and it oversees success with a minimal level of associated risk.

-Franchising can also be beneficial when it comes to creating employment for individuals who seek to live a more stable job life than have fluctuations in their careers.
+Franchising can also be beneficial when creating employment for individuals who seek to live a more stable job life than have fluctuations in their careers.
 Franchising has a very stagnant level of growth as compared to its counterpart.
-It is obvious that companies want to skyrocket their businesses to a level where they see enough profits than assumed.
+Obviously, companies want to skyrocket their businesses to a level where they see more profits than assumed.
 But in a quest to do so, various companies fail to incorporate more profits into their systems.
 Unit growth is one such system to measure the success of a franchise.
-In the U.S., many food chains includingare highly raking in the growth such food entities have witnesses when it comes to their number of stores.
+In the U.S., many food chains, includingfranchises, are highly raking in the growth such food entities have witnesses when it comes to their number of stores.

-Return on investment, branding and a calculated decision of attaining more customers is something that franchising has been setting up proficiently in the recent past.
+Return on investment, branding, and a calculated decision of attaining more customers is something that franchising has been setting up proficiently in the recent past.
 With franchising, customers already have a preconceived notion set about their customers, and they tend to be more loyal in their approach towards the prospected brand.
-A customer, irrespective of their location, is drawn towards brands that are more relatable and trustworthy to them, and it is through franchising that the reach of such brands are made possible.
+A customer, irrespective of their location, is drawn towards brands that are more relatable and trustworthy to them, and it is through franchising, the reach of such brands is made possible.